vldtsw/svitlo_lambda_bot/README.md

 This is a simple Python Telegram bot that checks the status of an IP address and port to help you determine if there is electricity in your home.
-The bot can be set up on AWS Lambda platform and uses webhooks to receive and respond to messages sent via Telegram.
+The bot can be set up on AWS Lambda platform and uses webhooks to receive and respond to messages sent via Telegram - https://t.me/lambdatest_bot
 ### Usage
 To use the bot, you need to send a message in the following format: